From keying to tracking, there’s a lot to learn from these inspiring compositing breakdowns.

 Is there anything more incredible than a compositing breakdown?
 There’s a lot of impressive work that goes into the process of creating professional Motion Design, but there’s just something about the composting process that seems like science fiction.

-It seems like every week a new studio is dropping a new compositing breakdown with the latest Game of Thrones or Star Wars breakdown.
-And without fail we compulsively watch each one.
+It seems like every week a new studio is dropping a new compositing breakdown showing off the latest Game of Thrones or Star Wars effects.
+And without fail, we compulsively watch each one.
 However, for this week’s roundup we thought it’d be fun to take a look at a few compositing breakdowns that you’ve probably never seen before.
 These compositing breakdowns aren’t your average VFX reel.
 Get ready to have your mind blown.

 If you were to go watch the Third and The Seventh right now you’d probably be impressed by the rendering, lighting, and texturing.
 The scenes look better than real, but the most incredible part is the film was created 8 years ago… What were you doing 8 years ago?